Perspective | A plea for forgiveness before we forget

 President Biden and the first lady came to honor Sicknick Tuesday night.
 They came in quietly in their dark overcoats and the president made the sign of the cross as he stood in front of the remains.
 He and Jill Biden placed their hand over their hearts.
 The vice president and the second gentleman came, too.
 They paused and reflected.
 For both couples, their presence is their power because there’s little that can be said to a family in a time of grief that can change the trajectory of their emotions.
 Even the most public people still must grieve alone.

 Sicknick lay in honor but the public could not come to pay its respects.
 And so our representatives did so in our stead.
 On Wednesday morning, at a formal memorial, members of Congress, law enforcement officials, D.C.
-Mayor Muriel E. Bowser, and the newly confirmed defense secretary, Lloyd Austin, all passed through the recently installed non-scalable fencing, the razor wire and the watchful gaze of National Guard troops to offer condolences to the officer’s family on behalf of “we, the people,” who were held back by the barricades because so many of us can no longer be trusted to keep the peace.
+Mayor Muriel E. Bowser and the newly confirmed defense secretary, Lloyd Austin, all passed through the recently installed non-scalable fencing, the razor wire and the watchful gaze of National Guard troops to offer condolences to the officer’s family on behalf of “we, the people,” who were held back by the barricades because so many of us can no longer be trusted to keep the peace.

 “Blessed are the peacekeepers,” said Senate Majority Leader Charles E. Schumer (D-N.Y.) in his remarks at the memorial.
 And what about the rest?
 Pray for them, one supposes.